 The exam is in written form.

-A more complete reading list will be provided.
+- A more complete reading list is provided during the course.